-Step 1: Get Clear on What You Want Out of Your BA Training
+Step 1: Get Clear on What You Want Out of Your Business Analyst Training

 There are so many BA training programs out there that you really get to pick and choose an option that’s going to fit your budget, learning style, and skill-building needs.
 But this also makes for a more difficult decision process.
 How do you get started?
 By getting crystal clear on the benefits you want out of business analysis training.

 Ask yourself: When you see yourself 6 months or 2 years down the road, where will you be because you participated in a training program?

 If you are not a business analyst today but want to become one, your answer could be, “I want to find my first business analyst job” or “I want to create a BA role within my current organization.”
 You might also just want to learn more about the profession, to determine if BA is the right career choice.

 Step 2: Put Training in Context of Your BA Career Goals

 Understanding what you want to achieve will help you break down your options.
 Examine your business analyst career goal and consider what parts of that goal training will help you achieve.